Website Engagement Metrics – What are Engagement Metrics? Website Engagement Metrics Google Analytics

 Measuring things like bounce rate and time spent on the page can give you a more accurate gauge of engagement than a simple overview of visits.

-So you should also consider using other social media platforms:
+You should also consider using other social media platforms:

 To help measure your audience’s interest in what you have to say.

-And if people aren’t talking about what you’re saying or sharing your content.
+If people aren’t talking about what you’re saying or sharing your content.